 X-ray diffraction (XRD) patterns of the as-synthesized and calcined TiO2 aerogels are shown in Figure 1.
 It can be observed that surprisingly the as-synthesized TiO2 aerogel (please see Experimental Section for details) is semi-crystalline.
 The broad diffraction peaks represent a high amorphous content, but the main reflections at 25.28° and 48.05° 2θ agree with the main reflections of anatase TiO2 (PDF-21-1272).
-Typically, supercriticallydried aerogels are reported to be amorphous using similar synthesis conditions.^[5,6]
+TiO2 nanostructures which are synthesized using TTIP were reported to be crystalline (anatase) when ambiently dried or dried at e.g. 60°C.^{34,35} However, in our case, the TiO2 gels were, supercritically dried, which generally as reported in literature lead to amorphous aerogels.
+Varying the synthesis conditions e.g type or amount of catalyst, without any addition/assembly of preformed crystalline TiO_2 nanoparticles, the resulting aerogels were reported to be amorphous or only very few crystallites were found.^{5,6,8,16,36}